SaadShalaby/SaadShalaby/README.md

 # 💫 About Me:
-Hi!
-I'm Saad, a Data Analyst with solid knowledge in data cleaning, analysis, and visualization using Excel, SQL, Power BI, and Python.
-I have hands-on experience in transforming raw datasets into meaningful insights that support smarter and faster decision-making.
-I’m passionate about turning data into clear, actionable stories through interactive dashboards, accurate reports, and automated analytics using Python.
-Working with me means reliable communication, strong attention to detail, and a focus on delivering high-quality analytical solutions that help you understand your data, achieve your goals, and drive business performance.
+I'm Saad, a Data Analyst skilled in Excel, SQL, Power BI, and Python, focused on turning raw data into clear, actionable insights.
+I create dashboards, automated analytics, and reliable reports that support smarter decisions and drive business performance.

 ## 🌐 Socials: